Innavoj/Innavoj/README.md

 * Development & APIs: Understanding of REST APIs, Microservices, MERN/PERN stack, Keycloak, and JWT to facilitate collaboration with development teams.

-* AI Development: Hands-on experience with AI tools (GitHub Copilot, Google AI Studio, Ollama, N8N) to explore how they can optimize workflows.
+* AI Development: Hands-on experience with AI tools (Open code, GitHub Copilot, Google AI Studio, Ollama, N8N) to explore how they can optimize workflows.